Contributing your connector to Workato

 Join thousands of customers and partners on the Workato platform who use our robust connector SDK by sharing your connectors with the community.
 We've created the Workato community as a way for all our users to come together and solve the problem of integrations together, and also allowing ISV partners to get their applications discovered by Workato's ecosystem of engaged IT administrators and automation builders.

-There are two ways to publish your connector to Workato:
+There is one supported way to publish your connector to Workato:

 TIP